-The governing council of a charter school must annually submit a school profile, as described in C.G.S. § 10-220(c), to the Commissioner.
-In addition, the governing council of a charter school must annually submit to the Commissioner a report on: (a) the educational progress of students in the school; (b) the financial condition of the school, including a certified audit statement of all revenues and expenditures; (c) the accomplishment of the mission and any specialized focus of the charter school; and (d) the racial and ethnic composition of the student body and efforts taken to increase the racial and ethnic diversity of the student body.
+The governing council of a charter school must annually submit a strategic school profile report, as described in C.G.S. § 10-220(c), to the Commissioner.
+In addition, the governing council of a charter school must annually submit to the Commissioner a report on the school's progress in meeting the academic and organizational performance goals set forth in the charter, including a description of the following: (a) the educational progress of students in the school; (b) the financial condition of the school, including a certified audit statement of all revenues and expenditures; (c) the accomplishment of the mission and any specialized focus of the charter school; (d) the racial and ethnic composition of the student body and efforts taken to increase the racial and ethnic diversity of the student body; and (e) best practices employed by the school that contribute significantly to the academic success of students.
+Local charter schools must submit this report to the local or regional board of education for the school district in which the school is located.